DjangoGirls/tutorial/django_forms/README.md

 Like every important part of Django, forms have their own file: `forms.py`.

-We need to create a file with this name in the `blog` folder.
+We need to create a file with this name in the `blog` directory.

     blog
        └── forms.py